Help Center/ Cloud Eye/ FAQs/ Troubleshooting/ Server Monitoring/ Troubleshooting Agent One-Click Restoration Failures

 5. In the VPC list, click the VPC name.

-6. On the Subnets tab, check whether the DNS server addresses are correct.
+6. On the Subnets page, check whether the DNS server addresses of the ECS are correct.

-For details about how to configure the DNS servers for different regions, see Modifying the DNS Server Address and Adding Security Group Rules (Windows) or Modifying the DNS Server Address and Adding Security Group Rules (Linux).
+For details about how to configure DNS server addresses for different regions, see Modifying the DNS Server Address and Adding Security Group Rules.

 Figure 1 DNS server address